Subscribe to Our Newsletter

 At that point (5 years into the loan), the property appreciated in value to RM 750K.
 Investor A then chooses to refinance his loan through Bank Y (assume that the new loan has the same tenure and interest rate per annum).
 Hence, Bank Y will now pay off Investor A’s outstanding loan in Bank X with the following conditions:

 This means that by simply “holding” the property, Investor A’s property portfolio has appreciated by RM 250K.
 And because he has paid off RM 43K off the initial RM 450K loan, he is entitled to “cash out” that amount in addition to a percentage of the appreciated value.
-Meaning his total cash out value is as follows:
+This means his total cash-out value is as follows:

 Total Cash Out Value = (LTV ratio x appreciation value) + (Initial Loan Amount – Outstanding Loan after Z Years)

-The investor would typically rent out his property in order to cover the monthly instalments and breakeven till he’s able to sell the property for a profit.
+The investor would typically rent out his property to cover the monthly instalments and break even till he’s able to sell the property for a profit.

-Meanwhile, the property will continue to appreciate in value.
+Meanwhile, the property will continue to appreciate.
 As such, if at any point he wishes to end his mortgage payments, he could sell the property to pay off the mortgage and still leave with a profit.

 Additionally, if the investor does not have any immediate need for the cash collected, he may re-invest it by buying another property, which would add value to his property portfolio.
 Moreover, the loan can be refinanced for cash even after the loan has been paid off.